jajohnsylvester/Financecourses/README.md

 | 2 |  Using Machine Learning in Trading and Finance | Niranjan | In Progress |
 | 3 |  Reinforcement Learning for Trading Strategies | Niranjan | In Progress |

-## Indian School of Business : Trading Strategies in Emerging Markets Specialization
+## D. Indian School of Business : Trading Strategies in Emerging Markets Specialization

 | Course # | Course Name |  Contributor | Current Status |
 | :--- | :--- | :--- | :--- |